 - 10.1 All staff dealing with a biohazard spill are to: - Take precautions so as not to come into contact with blood or body fluids, wet or dry, either on themselves, their clothing or protective equipment.
-In particular avoid blood or body fluids reaching the eyes or the areas inside the mouth and nose; - Wear appropriate protective clothing; - Use the biohazard spill kits provided by the School (located in Science and First Aid Room); - Immediately after every clean up of blood or body fluid, hands including arms to the elbow must be washed with warm water and soap.
+In particular avoid blood or body fluids reaching the eyes or the areas inside the mouth and nose; - Wear appropriate protective clothing; - Use the biohazard spill kits provided by the School (located in Science, School kitchen); - Immediately after every clean up of blood or body fluid, hands including arms to the elbow must be washed with warm water and soap.
 This should be performed even if gloves have been worn.
-Wash all areas that have come into contact with blood; - Dispose of materials in yellow biohazard bin located in EYFS washing machine room; - All biohazard spills are to be reported to the Health and Safety Co-ordinator (Bursar).
+Wash all areas that have come into contact with blood; - Dispose of materials in yellow biohazard bin located in Laundry room ground floor; - All biohazard spills are to be reported to the Health and Safety Co-ordinator (Bursar).